vtrifonov-esfiddle/Meditate/README.md

 # Meditate

-A Garmin Connect IQ meditation app that tracks as an activity the heart rate, stress, HRV and provides vibration alerts.
+A Garmin Connect IQ meditation app that tracks as an activity the heart rate, HRV, stress and provides vibration alerts.

 ## Features
 - ability to save the session as a Connect IQ activity (optional)